AMHembrough/Final-Projcet/README.md

 ### Description of interactive element(s)

 We plan to make visuals that you can interact with inside Tableau.
-Specifically, we'd like to include metrics in the tooltips of our graphs that enable users to see values when the mouse hovers over a data point.
-In addition to this functionality, we will also publish the results of our analysis to Tableau Public, enabling an interactive link to be shared with interested parties.
+-     Specifically, we'd like to include metrics in the tooltips of our graphs that enable users to see values when the mouse hovers over a data point.
+-     In addition to this functionality, we will also publish the results of our analysis to Tableau Public, enabling an interactive link to be shared with interested parties.
+-     Lastly, we'd like to include a method that allows users to highlight certain dates in time within the charts.